codekansas/codekansas.github.io/_posts/2020-12-02-procrastination.markdown

 An important additional source is that I also have a local Tetris client called [Nullpomino][nullpomino] which I use intermittently, and the time from that doesn't get logged in the app.
 So all things told, I spend about a solid **hour to two hours a day** procrastinating.
 If I had to estimate the time without knowing these stats, I probably would have guessed less than 30 minutes.

+The Webtime Tracker I mentioned above lets you download your data as a CSV files.
+I wrote a Python script to parse and plot my own data.[^python-script] Looking forward, I'm hoping that by tracking different site usages, it makes it possible to identify the benefits of certain interventions, such as using the [Freedom][freedom] blocker.

+{% include /images/procrastination/time.svg %}

+Some points of interest:

+- The drop-off in Hacker News usage corresponded with when I added a uBlock filter to block the "Next" button, so I stopped scrolling so much.
+Unfortunately it seems that I substituted browsing Hacker News with browsing Reddit, which seems like an objectively worse way to spend time
+- I used to spend a ton of time playing online chess, but it didn't seem to be a substitute for browsing Reddit (my Reddit usage seems pretty consistent).
+So (as a personal value judgement) playing less chess seems to be a net positive.

 ## Results

 I think I became a lot more cognizant of the strong pull of websites that encourage procrastinating after watching *The Social Dilemma*.
 It made me wish there was a service I could buy which would involve, like, someone standing over my shoulder and watching my screen and stopping me from doing work, although I would never actually sign up for a service that did this.